sandy9808/daa/README.md

 ---
 ## Problem Statement
-find the element that would be at the k’th position of the final sorted array of two sorted array of size m and n.
+Given two sorted arrays of size m and n respectively, you are tasked with finding the element that would be at the k’th position of the final sorted array.
+Solve using divide and conquer algorithm.

 ---
 ## How to use code